KannonZenetism/zenetism-field-physics/the-zenetist-canon/corpus-infrastructure/zenetist-analytic-vocabulary-and-accessibility-framework.md

 The following entries are provisional working forms.
 They are intended to establish the method and preserve the current direction, not to seal every descriptor immediately.

 The core vocabulary is twofold as the architecture is. §6.1 carries the structural emanation layers in the order fixed at §21.9, from Supra-L₀ through IL₁. §6.2 carries the principles, relations, phases, and operations that stand outside the layer sequence.
-Together they are the Core Cross-Disciplinary Vocabulary. §6.3 establishes the discipline modules that extend it, §6.4 the principle by which those modules are populated, and §6.5 and §6.6 the first two modules seated under that principle — Structural Physics and Lattice Mathematics.
+Together they are the Core Cross-Disciplinary Vocabulary. §6.3 establishes the discipline modules that extend it — now populated at §6.5 (Structural Physics), §6.6 (Lattice Mathematics), §6.7 (Structural Neuroscience), §6.8 (Structural Metaphysics), §6.9 (Field Physics), and §6.10 (Structural Forensics) — §6.4 the principle by which those modules are populated, and §6.5 and §6.6 the first two modules seated under that principle — Structural Physics and Lattice Mathematics.

 ---